owasp-amass/amass/doc/tutorial.md

 ![OWASP Amass enum tutorial for subdomain discovery](../images/tutorial/amass_passive_run_example.png?raw=true)

 Using Amass in active configuration mode means that you will have more accurate results and more assets may be discovered as you can enable all DNS enumeration techniques.
-It should be noted that by "active configuration mode" I am not strictly referring to the "-active" flag which enables zone transfers and port scanning of SSL/TLS services and grabbing their certificates to extract any subdomains from certificate fields (e.g. Common Name).
+It should be noted that by "active configuration mode" we are not strictly referring to the "-active" flag which enables zone transfers and port scanning of SSL/TLS services and grabbing their certificates to extract any subdomains from certificate fields (e.g. Common Name).

 The below command (a detailed explanation of which follows below) can be considered active overall as it performs subdomain brute-forcing in multiple ways (wordlist, masks, etc.) along with the "-active" flag being enabled.
 All findings will be validated by Amass using the default or the specified resolvers: